-Ten pairs of ads from the WAPB series will be given to you.
+Ten pairs of ads from the WAPB series will be provided to you on your web café in the assignments section.
 You will be asked to determine which ad is most effective in terms of recall.
 Use the AdPrin Audit and copy testing.
 You are free to work alone or to cooperate with others.
 You can submit either as an individual or as a group.
-The submissions will be scored based on picking the correct ad in each pair and in rated confidence that you have.
+The submissions will be scored based on picking the correct ad in each pair, on rated the confidence that you have.
+In addition, please provide a one-page management report for each ad (in preparing the report, use the "Create Summary for Executive Report" as an appendix).
+Imagine that you are submitting your report to a client.
+The client will expect you to know how many pages are optimal to keep their interest, yet provide full disclosure.
+So have a short report with hyperlinks as needed.